architsharma97/dpo-rlaif/README.md

 ## What is this repo?

-This repo includes reference implementations of the DPO algorithm for training language models from preference data, as described in the paper [A Critical Evaluation of AI Feedback for Aligning Language Models](https://arxiv.org/abs/2305.18290).
+This repo includes reference code used to investigate training with AI feedback, as described in the paper [A Critical Evaluation of AI Feedback for Aligning Language Models](https://arxiv.org/abs/2305.18290).

 The code here supports any causal HuggingFace model- look at our examples in `config/model` to add your own.
 Adding your own datasets is also easy.
-See [the README section](https://github.com/huggingface/peft) on adding datasets.
+See [the README section](#adding-new-datasets) on adding datasets.

-The DPO pipeline has two stages:
+Our AI feedback DPO pipeline is outlined below:

 1. Run supervised fine-tuning (SFT) on the dataset(s) of interest.
 2. Run preference learning on the model from step 1, using preference data (ideally from the same distribution as the SFT examples).

-The files in this repo are:
+Repo files:

+- Slightly modified from DPO script:
     - `train.py`: the main entry point for training (either SFT or DPO preference-based training)
     - `trainers.py`: the trainer classes (e.g., implementing the loop of learning as well as multi-GPU logic)
     - `utils.py`: some convenience functions used by multiple other files
     - `preference_datasets.py`: dataset processing logic for both SFT and DPO preference-based training; **this is where you'll need to make some additions to train on your own data**

+- (New scripts:)
+    - `ai_completions.py`:
+    - `generate_samples.py`:
+    - `label_ai_preferences.py`:
+    - `reward_trainer.py`:

 ## Running SFT
+> This README section is mostly copied from the [DPO README](https://github.com/eric-mitchell/direct-preference-optimization), with a few changes.

 For DPO, the SFT stage essentially ensures that the preference data we train on is in-distribution for our policy before we actually do the learning from preferences part.